-In September 2019 East Renfrewshire was informed that is was successful in attracting some funding support from the Scottish Government's new learning estate investment programme.
+In September 2019 East Renfrewshire was informed that is was successful in attracting some funding support from the Scottish Government's new Learning Estate Investment Programme (LEIP).
 This will help take forward the campus approach in the Capital Plan to improve facilities for Learning and Leisure in the village of Neilston, which includes new build replacements for Neilston and St Thomas' primary schools and Madras Family Centre.
+In summer 2020 the project team was appointed and consultation is underway on realising the first phase, with the new Learning Campus on the Neilston/Madras site and the next phase based on the vacated St Thomas's site focussed around further improvements to leisure for the village.

 These school buildings in Neilston were identified as having the highest priority in need of renewal.
 There will be other projects that the Council will need to reflect in future Capital Investment Strategy and Capital Plan updates to address the ongoing need to renew/refurbish older schools whose condition and suitability deem them in need of investment.
-Carolside Primary is locally recognised as the next highest priority for investment that the Council is intent on addressing when funding permits.
+At present, Carolside and Cross Arthurlie primary schools and the older wings of Woodfarm and Mearns Castle high schools have the lowest rated buildings in terms of condition in East Renfrewshire.
+The newer wings at these secondary schools are in very good condition and provide a modern learning environment.
+Carolside and Cross Arthurlie are currently the buildings with the highest priority where their suitability and condition are in need of investment.
+The Council is intent on addressing these priorities as soon as it is able to do so.
+The Council will actively look to submit further LEIP submissions when future phases of this funding contribution are announced by the Scottish Government and local financial conditions permit.
+As noted, the Council will continue to explore funding opportunities to lever in additional investment to improve the condition and suitability of its learning environments.

 Whilst new and refurbished schools have very good/excellent physical environments, there is the need to provide all learners with fit for purpose modern education facilities; however it is recognised that this will take some time to realise on a wholescale through major new build/refurb.
-In the interim to help progress improvements in the Council's older schools, capital provision is sought for an annual provision to upgrade learning environments to meet needs of modern learning styles and curriculum.
+In the interim to help progress improvements in the Council's older schools, capital provision is included in the Capital Plan providing an annual provision to upgrade learning environments to meet needs of modern learning styles and curriculum.

 There are other specific projects to address curricular need such as in response to subject choices/uptake levels/ curricular entitlements that impact on the learning and teaching environment.
-For example capital provision is sought for a new synthetic sports pitch and athletics track to provide sufficient modern PE spaces to meet needs at Mearns Castle High School.
+For example the Capital Plan includes provision for a new synthetic sports pitch and athletics track to provide sufficient modern PE spaces to meet needs at Mearns Castle High School.

-With the growth in the number of pupils, providing sufficient school places for residents continues to be a very high priority and is under close monitoring and review; the most recent examples being the new St Clare's and Maidenhill primary schools (opening August 2017 and 2019 respectively) which were planned as part of the infrastructure requirement of the current Local Development Plan (LDP1).
+With the growth in the number of pupils, providing sufficient school places for residents continues to be a very high priority and is under close monitoring and review; the most recent examples being the new St Clare's and Maidenhill primary schools (opening August 2017 and 2019 respectively) which were planned as part of the infrastructure requirement of the current Local Development Plan (LDP1); and last year capital provision was made for an extension at Crookfur Primary School to open in 2023/24.